-I believe that there are some sacred and ancient texts/manuscripts/diagrams that exhibit a holographic quality in that they are small pieces of a larger reality with enough information that you can reverse engineer the complete system if you look at it long enough.
+I believe that many sacred and ancient texts/manuscripts/diagrams exhibit a holographic quality in that they are small pieces of a larger reality with enough key information that would enabled it to become in some ways reverse engineered or passed through a perceptual filter that enabled a view of a more complete system if you look at it long enough.

 I am certain you are aware of the work being done on the Torah in which it behaves as almost a holographic film in which information is encoded that can be unlocked if you have the key/code as with Michael Drosnin's work 'The Bible Code'.

 I believe that the Mayan Calendar is such a 'text', and have been focusing my work specifically on the base 'Tzolkin' calendar which essentially makes up one of the 16 'months' (260 days each) of the solar cycle (~11.2 years in Earth time).

 When I first started learning about the calendar, I was looking at some of Jose Arguilles' work, who I am deeply thankful for.
 I believe the academy has tried to kill the role of imagination in knowledge, calling it misinformed, and that on some level his work was a victim of academics not understanding the nature of receiving information in the way he did.

 Despite my respect for his work, I depart from his configuration of the 8 Tzolkin grid matrix he proposed in one important way, which you will see below.

 Using mathematics as the language to interpret the calendar

 Essentially, if you put 10 experts on algebraic topologies, and you as them to examine the Tzolkin calendar, that it could represent brane(ish) in the sense of these topologies and their relationships to the fabric of reality.